Social and Emotional Learning - The Children's House

 In collaboration with Mental Health Consultant, Trisha Short, MA, LPC, IMH-E (II), we’ve developed a child-centered approach to mental wellness in alignment with our Montessori philosophy that reinforces the trust between students and the adults in their lives.
 It also aligns with the U.S. Surgeon General's recent advice on the mental health and well-being of parents, caregivers, and families.

 Faculty have the opportunity to meet with Trisha twice each month to help them be their best for the families in our school community.
 Trisha sometimes meets with young adolescent students individually to normalize mental health and support their unique social needs.
 She also leads friendship circles with elementary students.
 Coffee with Trisha is an opportunity for parents and guardians to meet with Trisha in a group setting to share and learn about relevant topics.
-Trisha's recommended book list is included below.
+Trisha's recommended book list is on our Resource page.

 In Permission to Feel by Marc Brackett, PhD, he explains that “Educators and parents need to demonstrate the ability to identify, discuss, and regulate their own emotions before they can teach the skills to others in our classroom, research shows that if there is an emotionally skilled teacher present, students disrupt less, focus more, and perform better academically.” (p.
 17) “Therefore, working with the adults who work directly with the students not only creates a secure environment and relationship which improves the student's overall success it also supports their emotional wellbeing.” (p.
 20)